byuccl/bfasst/README.md

 ### Install BFASST
 * Install the Python virtual environment, activate, and install packages:
   * `make install`
-  * Remember to restart your terminal or run `source ~/.bashrc` so autocompletion works correctly

 ## Tools
 BFASST can be used to compose different CAD flows from severals tools.
 These tools are installed with BFASST.